abhiyadav09/Monthly-App-Challenge/README.md

 This app implment a complex fragment activity and mutiple layer service for parsing the restaurant coordinate in the route you choose.

+Our plan is to enable people to share their route and showed it on map, hence people can try cycling the route and rate it according to their experience

 ## In order to get it running, you must :
 Add your api key to string/api-keys.xml
 Add your api key to the key parameter in FindRestaurant.java